Skip to Content

 Wildlife viewing is generally very safe.
 As long as you follow the park’s rules, you shouldn’t have anything to worry about.

 When on an organized safari, you should always listen to the instructions of your guide.
-When on a self-drive safari, it is essential to remain in your car, aside from designated areas where it’s safe to get out of the vehicle.
+When on a self-drive safari, always be alert to your surroundings.
+It is essential to remain in your car, unless you are in designated areas where it is safe to get out of the vehicle.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.